1973 Indianapolis 500: Start

 On the pace lap, the car of David Hobbs began smoking heavily.
 He pitted, and later rejoined the race.
+Bobby Unser took the lead at the start, and led the first 39 laps.

-The first 58 laps were run with only two brief cautions, for minor incidents.
+The first 56 laps were run with only two brief cautions, for only minor incidents.
 However, there was considerable attrition.
-Bobby Unser took the lead at the start, and led the first 39 laps.
 Bobby Allison blew his engine at the completion of the first lap, Peter Revson brushed the wall in turn four on lap 3, and Mario Andretti broke a piston on lap 4.

 The first yellow light came out on lap 17 when Bob Harkey's engine seized.
 It spilled oil, causing him to spin out and stall on the backstretch.
 Mark Donohue was the only one of the leaders that chose to pit during the yellow.
 Bobby Unser continued to lead, with Gordon Johncock running second, and Johnny Rutherford third.
 A. J. Foyt coasted to a stop in the pits after 37 laps with a broken rod bolt.
 Bobby Unser made his first pit stop on lap 40, briefly handing the lead to Johncock.
 Unser's pit stop dragged on for almost 45 seconds, and Swede Savage took over third.

 Johncock led laps 40–42, then made a pit stop.
 The lead was assumed by Swede Savage on lap 43, with Al Unser now second.
 Joe Leonard brought out the yellow for two minutes when he spun on lap 45 in the north chute between turns 3 and 4.
 Savage and Al Unser battled closely for several laps, with the lapped car of Roger McCluskey also in the mix.
 Unser was able to get by McCluskey on the backstretch on lap 53.
 He then made a slingshot pass around Savage for the lead going into turn one on lap 54.

 On lap 55, Johnny Rutherford was given the black flag and went to the pits to check for leaking fluid.
 At the same time, Mark Donohue's car slowed and he went to the pits (and later dropped out) with a bad piston in what was his final 500.

 By lap 57, only 22 cars of the starting field of 33 were on track.